 This course will provide an examination of the basic principles and practices of forensic science.
-Integrative laboratory experiences will instruct students in scientific experimentation, basic forensic techniques (including a layman's discussion of chromatography, microscopy, electrophoresis, spectroscopy and spectrometry) and case studies will be examined as group exercises and individually.
-Topics will include an introduction to forensic science, criminology, trace evidence examination, serology, DNA analysis, toxicology, investigation, questioned document analysis, medical examination, and the analysis of paint and gunshot residue samples.
+Integrative laboratory experiences will instruct students in scientific experimentation, basic forensic techniques (including a layman's discussion of electrophoresis, microscopy, chromatography, spectroscopy and spectrometry) and case studies will be examined as group exercises and individually.
+Topics will include an introduction to forensic science, criminology, trace evidence examination, DNA analysis, serology, toxicology, investigation, questioned document analysis, medical examination, and the analysis of paint and gunshot residue samples.
 In addition, forensic psychology will be briefly discussed.
 Prerequisite: BIO 117 or permission of instructor.
 3 - 4 Cr